SFDO-Tooling/CumulusCI/docs/tasks.rst

 ``-o namespaced NAMESPACED``
 	 *Optional*

-	 If True, If True, the %%%NAMESPACE%%% token will get replaced with the namespace prefix for the object and field.
-Defaults to False.
+	 If True, the %%%NAMESPACE%%% token will get replaced with the namespace prefix for the object and field.Defaults to False.

 ``-o poll_interval POLLINTERVAL``
 	 *Optional*